pietrobraione/jbse/README.md

 }
 ```

 Then, we specify which execution steps `Run` must show on the output.
-By default `Run` prints the whole JVM state (program counter, stack, heap, static memory) after the execution of every bytecode.
-We can change this behaviour by specifying, e.g., to print the current state after the execution of a *source* statement, or to print only the last state of an execution trace.
-We will stick with the latter option to minimize the produced output.
+By default `Run` dumps the whole JVM state (program counter, stack, heap, static memory) after the execution of every bytecode.
+We can change this behaviour and, e.g., print the current state after the execution of a *source code* statement, or to print only the last state of all the execution traces.
+We will stick to the latter option to minimize the produced output.

 ```Java
 ...